What is FrogWatch USA?

 Why Join FrogWatch USA?

 Helping amphibians is easier than you think, and you don’t have to be a frog or toad expert to be a FrogWatch USA volunteer!
-All you need is an interest in frogs and toads and a willingness to participate in a FREE, 2-part volunteer training session.
+All you need is an interest in frogs and toads and a willingness to participate in a FREE volunteer training session.
 FrogWatch volunteers can pick any site -- a backyard pond, a local stream, or your favorite campsite -- and spend no more than 5 minutes in the evening listening for frogs and toads.
 While we recommend volunteers listen once a week, the scheduling is entirely up to the volunteer.

-Interested in volunteering?
-Please contact Dave Littlehale via email at firstname.lastname@example.org.
+To register for the March 28 training session, contact Dave Littlehale via email at firstname.lastname@example.org.